Pink Flamingos for Milkwood Manor Guests!

 You pack your bags, rush to the airport, head to your gate,… Continue reading

 Breakfast is considered by many to be the most important meal of the day and, at Milkwood Manor, we have to say – it’s our favourite!
-Our Milkwood Manor breakfasts are served in the Lemongrass Restaurant, The restaurant isn’t open… Continue reading
+Our Milkwood Manor breakfasts are served in the Lemongrass Restaurant.
+Lemon Grass isn’t open… Continue reading